cncf/tag-security/community/resources/automated-governance-maturity-model/README.md

 Automated governance in cloud-native security ensures consistent enforcement of security and compliance policies at scale, reducing human error and improving efficiency.
-By leveraging Policy-as-Code (PaC), security teams can automate policy enforcement in CI/CD pipelines, Kubernetes clusters, and cloud environments, ensuring continuous compliance with frameworks like NIST, PCI-DSS, and SOC 2.
+By leveraging Policy-as-Code (PaC), security teams can automate policy enforcement in CI/CD pipelines, Kubernetes clusters, and cloud environments, ensuring continuous compliance with frameworks like NIST 800-53, PCI-DSS, and SOC 2.
 It enhances risk mitigation, auditability, and incident response by providing real-time drift detection and security posture management.
 With tools like OPA, Kyverno, CSPM, and CIEM, organizations can secure cloud-native workloads without slowing down development, making automated governance a critical component of DevSecOps and cloud security strategies.